WayfaringBloke/dnd/writing/msns/3_Picket.md

 	3. Players should control the situation - if not they murder the green overalls
 	4. If they murder the green overalls then heavily cybered green overalls come for combat
 4. Reeves Intro
-	1. Jet Black Car Approaches - Blacked out windows
+	1. Jet Black Car Approaches - BlackeA lost looking lady approaches
+	2. "Could yout windows
 	2. Window rolls down - Appears to be ingraham reeves
 	3. Villian Shpiel
-	4. This car will explode if you don't disperse
+	4. This car will explode if you don't dis give me directions to smithereens"
+	3. Turns out she's wearing a bomb vest up, holding a deadman's switch
+	4. Sent (by Ingraham) to break up the picket prod oupersely
 5. Revenge: Industrial Sabotage
 	1. Inside the factory is a fair few valuable resources (and machines to destroy)
 	2. Frankie offers you a bonus for any property damage you can record and send to him